 Pea gravel

 Pea gravel is a small, rounded type of rock gravel.
-The uniformly-sized, smooth pebbles are used as hardscaping material for gravel patios and walkways.
+The uniformly sized, smooth pebbles are used as hardscaping material for gravel patios and walkways.
 Let’s look at what pea gravel is and the many ways it can be used in your landscaping plan.

 What is pea gravel used for?

-Pea gravel is used in landscaping as a hardscaping surface material for well-travelled areas like patios, walkways, and playgrounds.
+Pea gravel is used in landscaping as a hardscaping surface material for well-traveled areas like patios, walkways, and playgrounds.
 It can also be used as a decorative mulch around plants or structures like raised beds.

 Landscaping with pea gravel